-Base level: refers to able to play their instrument aptly
+Base level: to able to confidently play an instrument.

 Exclusions: Music 2

 In the Year 11 and 12 courses students will study the concepts of music through the learning experiences of performance, composition, musicology and aural within the context of a range of styles, periods and genres.
 Students study three topics in each year of the course.
 Topics are chosen from a list of 21 topics which cover a range of styles, periods and genres.